 Which is Better, a Survival Knife or an Axe

-Survival knives and axes both have important roles to play in the outdoors.
+Survival knives and axes both have essential roles to play in the outdoors.
 Usually, you would want to have an axe and a survival knife with you if you’re camping or in an outdoor survival situation, but which is better if you could only have one?

-They can also be used to split logs but that’s not their primary purpose.
+They can also be used to split logs, but that’s not their primary purpose.

-For a survival axe, you’re probably going to want to go with a hatchet which is designed for one-handed use, although a short handles forestry axe that allows you to get two hands on the handle isn’t out of the question.
+For a survival axe, you’re probably going to want to go with a hatchet designed for one-handed use, although a short handles forestry axe that allows you to get two hands on the handle isn’t out of the question.

 Pick the weight of the axe head.
 A heavier axe head will exert more force on the tree that it’s cutting.
-This means chopping will take less time and less effort in the long run.
+This means chopping will take less time and effort in the long run.

 Weight needs to be balanced by two things.
-The size of the person swinging the axe and the amount of weight that you’re willing to carry when you’re not using the axe.
+The size of the person swinging the axe and the amount of weight you’re willing to carry when you’re not using the axe.

 A long-handled axe with a heavy head may make the most sense for a large person that will be chopping trees all day, but it’s less than ideal when you’re talking about choosing an axe for survival.
-In that case, a hatchet or very short forestry axe is probably the ideal size for you.
+In that case, a hatchet or very short forestry axe is probably the perfect size for you.

 The length of the handle of an axe is usually determined by the activity that the axe is intended for.

 Hatchets have short handles meant for you to use with one hand.
-Their handles are usually from 9 inches to around 20 inches
+Their handles are usually from 9 inches to around 20 inches.

 Pack axes are usually between 20 and 26 inches long.
 These are about the smallest axes you can comfortably use with two hands.